pragmint/open-practices/practices/create-and-manage-ephemeral-environments.md

 ## Key Points

 * Explanation of the is an Ephemeral Environment
+* Ephemeral Environment should be similar to production
 * Reduce conflict in the development process
 * Ease troubleshooting and debugging
 * Reproducibility Reduce "it works in my machine" issue